shivakumarsouta/MailMate/README.md

 # 📬 MailMate – Think Less, Send Smart

 **MailMate** is an AI-powered automatic email response generator built using Streamlit.
-It analyzes received emails, applies your chosen tone, and crafts a smart, human-like reply — then sends it directly via email. 💼🤖
+It analyzes received emails, applies your chosen tone, and crafts a smart, human-like reply — then the user can preview the generated email and edit if needed and can send it directly via email. 💼🤖

 ---